benjaminmoon/benjaminmoon.github.io/_palaeomap/04-adding-fossil-occurrence-data.md

 The PBDB has its own web API (<https://paleobiodb.org/data1.2>) from which you can get occurrences, collections, taxonomy and other things.
 In the code chunk below I've crafted the URL to download the data, but this is already in the repo so doesn't need to be run.

-**Do not run the following chunk on Binder, the data is already in the repo.**
+Do not run the following chunk on Binder, the data are already in the repo.
+{: .notice--danger}

 ```R
 #### DO NOT RUN THIS CHUNK ####